TCZIB/python_testing/README.md

 ## TC_Teller

-This is a program im writing to try pytest, all hidden files are made avaliable (Ones that usually woudlnt)
+This is a program im writing to try pytest, all hidden files are made avaliable (Ones that usually wouldnt)